Hiking Wales

 • A local Welsh guide and an AGC guide (depending on group size, there may not be an AGC guide)

-• Ten nights double occupancy lodging
+• Six nights double occupancy lodging

 • Ground transportation in Wales, including airport transfer on the final day